Come chat with us and we will get back to you as soon as possible!

 2. Start the MongoDB Service

-After installation, start MongoDB Community Edition with:
+After installation, run MongoDB Community Edition by entering the following command:

 sudo systemctl start mongod